CDAT/cdms/docs/source/manual/cdms_7.rst

    :header: "Option:, "Description"
    :widths: 20, 80

    "``-a alias_file``", "Change variable names to the aliases defined in an alias file.
-Each line of the alias file consists of two blank separated fields: ``variable_id alias``. ``variable_id`` is the ID of the variable in the file, and ``alias`` is the name that will be substituted for it in the output dataset.
-Only variables with entries in the ``alias_file`` are renamed."
+Each line of the alias file consists of two blank separated fields: ``variable_id alias``.
+      * ``variable_id`` is the ID of the variable in the file, and
+      * ``alias`` is the name that will be substituted for it in the output dataset.
+      * Only variables with entries in the ``alias_file`` are renamed."
    "``-c calendar``", "Specify the dataset calendar attribute.
-One of:"
+One of:
-   , "- gregorian (default)"
-   , "- julian"
-   , "- noleap"
-   , "- proleptic_gregorian"
-   , "- standard"
+      * gregorian (default)
+      * julian
+      * noleap
+      * proleptic_gregorian
+      * standard
-   , "- 360_day"
+      * 360_day"
    "``-d dataset_id``", "String identifier of the dataset.
 Should not contain blanks or non-printing characters.
 Default: 'None'"
-   "``-e newattr``", "Add or modify attributes of a file, variable, or axis."
-   ,"- The form of ``newattr`` is either:"
+   "``-e newattr``", "Add or modify attributes of a file, variable, or axis.
+The form of ``newattr`` is either:
-   ,"  - ``var.attr = value`` to modify a variable or attribute, or"
+      * ``var.attr = value`` to modify a variable or attribute, or
-   ,"  - ``.attr = value`` to modify a global (file) attribute.
-In either case, value may be quoted to preserve spaces or force the attribute to be treated as a string.
-If value is not quoted and the first character is a digit, it is converted to integer or floating-point.
+      * ``.attr = value`` to modify a global (file) attribute.
+      * In either case, value may be quoted to preserve spaces or force the attribute to be treated as a string.
+      * If value is not quoted and the first character is a digit, it is converted to integer or floating-point.
 This option does not modify the input datafiles.
 See notes and examples below."
    "``--exclude var,var,...``", "Exclude specified variables.
 The argument is a comma-separated list of variables containing no blanks.
 Also see ``--include``."
    "``-f file_list``", "File containing a list of absolute data file names, one per line."
    "``-h``", "Print a help message."
    "``-i time_delta``", "Causes the time dimension to be represented as linear, producing a more compact representation.
-This is useful if the time dimension is very long.  ``time_delta`` is a float or integer.
-For example, if the time delta is 6 hours, and the reference units are ``hours since xxxx`` , set the time delta to 6.
+This is useful if the time dimension is very long.
+      * ``time_delta`` is a float or integer.
+      * For example, if the time delta is 6 hours, and the reference units are ``hours since xxxx`` , set the time delta to 6.
 See the ``-r`` option.
 See Note 2."
    "``--include var,var,...``", "Only include specified variables in the output.
 The argument is a comma-separated list of variables containing no blanks.
 Also see ``--exclude``."
    "``-j``", "Scan time as a vector dimension.
-Time values are listed individually."
+Time values are listed individually.
-   ,"- **Note:** Turns off the -i option."
+      **Note:** Turns off the -i option."
    "``-l levels``", "Specify that the files are partitioned by vertical level.
-That is, data for different vertical levels may appear in different files. ``levels`` is a comma-separated list of levels containing no blanks.
+That is, data for different vertical levels may appear in different files.
+      * ``levels`` is a comma-separated list of levels containing no blanks.
 See Note 3."
    "``-m levelid``", "Name of the vertical level dimension.
 The default is the vertical dimension as determined by CDMS.
 See Note 3."
-   "``-p template``", "Add a file template string, for compatibility with pre-V3.0 datasets.  ``cdimport -h`` describes template strings."
+   "``-p template``", "Add a file template string, for compatibility with pre-V3.0 datasets.
+      * ``cdimport -h`` describes template strings."
    "``-q``", "Quiet mode."
-   "``-r time_units``", "Time units of the form ``units since yyyy-mm-dd hh:mi:ss``, where ``units`` is one of 'year', 'month', 'day', 'hour', 'minute', 'second'."
+   "``-r time_units``", "Time units of the form ``units since yyyy-mm-dd hh:mi:ss``, where
+      * ``units`` is one of 'year', 'month', 'day', 'hour', 'minute', 'second'."
    "``-s suffix_file``", "Append a suffix to variable names, depending on the directory containing the data file.
-This can be used to distinguish variables having the same name but generated by different models or ensemble runs. ``suffix_file`` is the name of a file describing a mapping between directories and suffixes.
-Each line consists of two blank-separated fields: ``directory suffix``.
-Each file path is compared to the directories in the suffix file.
-If the file path is in that directory or a subdirectory, the corresponding suffix is appended to the variable IDs in the file.
-If more than one such directory is found, the first directory found is used.
-If no match is made, the variable ids are not altered.
+This can be used to distinguish variables having the same name but generated by different models or ensemble runs.
+     * ``suffix_file`` is the name of a file describing a mapping between directories and suffixes.
+     * Each line consists of two blank-separated fields: ``directory suffix``.
+     * Each file path is compared to the directories in the suffix file.
+     * If the file path is in that directory or a subdirectory, the corresponding suffix is appended to the variable IDs in the file.
+     * If more than one such directory is found, the first directory found is used.
+     * If no match is made, the variable ids are not altered.
 Regular expressions can be used: see the example in the Notes section."
    "``-t timeid``", "ID of the partitioned time dimension.
 The default is the name of the time dimension as determined by CDMS.
 See Note 1."
    "``--time-linear tzero,delta,units[,calendar]``", "Override the time dimensions(s) with a linear time dimension.
-The arguments are comma-separated list:"
+The arguments are comma-separated list:
-   , "- zero is the initial time point, a floating-point value."
+     * zero is the initial time point, a floating-point value.
-   , "- delta is the time delta, floating-point."
+     * delta is the time delta, floating-point.
-   , "- units are time units as specified in the [-r] option."
+     * units are time units as specified in the [-r] option.
-   , "- calendar is optional, and is specified as in the [-c] option."
+     * calendar is optional, and is specified as in the [-c] option.
-   , "If omitted, it defaults to the value specified by [-c], otherwise as specified in the file."
+     * If omitted, it defaults to the value specified by [-c], otherwise as specified in the file.
-   , "**Example:** ``--time-linear '0,1,months since 1980,noleap'``"
+     **Example:** ``--time-linear '0,1,months since 1980,noleap'``"
    "``-x xmlfile``", "Output file name.
 By default, output is written to standard output."

 **Notes:**